52inc/TypeScript-React-Google-Apps-Script/README.md

-## React + Google Apps Script
+## TypeScript + React + Google Apps Script
 *Use this demo project as your boilerplate React app for HTML dialogs in Google Sheets, Docs and Forms.*

-This project uses labnol's excellent [apps-script-starter](https://github.com/labnol/apps-script-starter) as a starting point, adding support for React.
+This project is a fork of [React-Google-Apps-Script](https://github.com/enuchi/React-Google-Apps-Script) (which uses labnol's excellent [apps-script-starter](https://github.com/labnol/apps-script-starter) as a starting point), adding support for TypeScript and React.
 It demonstrates how easy it is to build React apps that interact with Google Apps server-side scripts.
 Simply clone this project and modify the source code to get started developing with React for Google Apps Script client-side dialogs.

 ![Google Apps Script / React development](https://i.imgur.com/0yYQoYj.jpg "Start a React project for Google Apps Script") *The demo app for Google Sheets shows insertion/deletion/activation of sheets through React-built HTML dialog.*